argoste/bago/README.md

 Spinellis](http://www.spinellis.gr).

-Keep in mind that Pluto knows nothing about modelling, it does not understand your diagram.
+Keep in mind that bago knows nothing about modelling, it does not understand your diagram.
 You are in charge for making the model meaningful and truthful.

-## the pluto language
+## the bago language

-A Pluto file has extension `*.pluto`
+A bago file has extension `*.bago`

-A pluto file contains the declaration of UML elements.
+A bago file contains the declaration of UML elements.

-A valid Pluto file content is described using Extended Backus-Naur Form.
+A valid bago file content is described using Extended Backus-Naur Form.
 The definition symbol is `:=`, a rule end with a semicolon, square brackets enclose optional parts.